Jiandao: Boundary claims

 This interpretation of the boundary gradually developed into Joseon official policy.
 O Yunjung, a Korean official appointed to review the claims made by the farmers and investigate the sources of the river, adopted the latter interpretation and declared that the region did not belong to China.
 Joseon and Qing officials met in 1885 and 1887 to resolve the dispute, but with little result.
-Korean officials suggested on starting from the stele and tracing the river downwards, while Qing officials proposed starting at the mouth of the Tumen River and moving upstream.
-From 1905 onwards, Korea came under the influence and control of Japan and was unable to effectively pursue these claims.
+Korean officials suggested starting from the stele and tracing the river downwards, while Qing officials proposed starting at the mouth of the Tumen River and moving upstream.
+From 1905 to 1945, Korea was controlled by Japan and was unable to effectively pursue these claims.

 After the liberation of Korea in 1945, some Koreans believed that Jiandao should be given to Korean rule, but the military control by United States of America in the south and Union of Soviet Socialist Republics in the north hindered any unified Korean claim to the territory.
 The chaos of the Korean War and the geopolitical situation of the Cold War effectively diminished any opportunity for Koreans to highlight the Gando issue.
-In 1962, North Korea signed a boundary treaty with People's Republic of China setting the Korean boundary at Yalu and Tumen, effectively foregoing territorial claims to Gando.
+In 1962, North Korea and China signed the Sino–North Korean Border Treaty, which set the Korean border at the Yalu and Tumen rivers, effectively foregoing Korean territorial claims to Gando.
 South Korea also recognizes this as the boundary between Korea and China.

-Today, none of the governments involved (North Korea, South Korea, People's Republic of China, or Japan) make the claim that Gando is Korean territory.
-In addition, there is very little enthusiasm for irredentism among the Korean minority in China.
-Although there are occasional arguments over historical interpretation, this issue arouses very little emotion or official interest on the part of any of the parties, and relations between China and both Koreas remain warm.
+Today, none of the governments involved (North Korea, South Korea, China, or Japan) make the claim that Gando is Korean territory.
+In addition, there is little enthusiasm for irredentism among the Korean minority in China.
+Although there are occasional arguments over historical interpretation, this issue arouses little emotion or official interest on the part of any of the parties, and relations between China and both Koreas remain warm.

-In 2004 the South Korean government issued a statement to the effect that it believed that the Gando Convention was null and void.
-The resultant controversy and strong negative reaction from the PRC led to a retraction of the statement, along with an explanation that its issuance was an "administrative error."
+In 2004, the South Korean government issued a statement to the effect that it believed that the Gando Convention was null and void.
+The resultant controversy and strong negative reaction from the PRC led to a retraction of the statement, along with an explanation that its issuance was an "administrative error".

-A small number of South Korean activists believe that under a unified Korea, the treaties signed by North Korea can be deemed null, allowing the unified Korea to actively seek regress for Gando.
+A small number of South Korean activists believe that, under a unified Korea, the treaties signed by North Korea should be deemed null and void, allowing the unified Korea to actively seek regress for Gando.
 However, the current political situation makes this a faint possibility at best.
-Also, some scholars claim that China's efforts to incorporate the history of Goguryeo and Balhae into Chinese history is an effectively pre-emptive move to squash any territorial disputes that might arise regarding Gando before a unified Korea can claim such or the Korean ethnic minority in the Manchuria region claim to become part of Korea.
+Also, some scholars claim that China's efforts to incorporate the history of Goguryeo and Balhae into Chinese history is effectively a pre-emptive move to quash any territorial disputes that might arise regarding Gando before a unified Korea can claim such or the Korean ethnic minority in the Manchuria region claim to become part of Korea.